ansible-collections/ansible.utils/docs/ansible.utils.to_xml_filter.rst

     #### Simple examples with out any engine. plugin will use default value as xmltodict

-    - name: Define json data
+    - name: Define JSON data
       ansible.builtin.set_fact:
           data:
             "interface-configurations":